lynnzYe/asap-dataset/README.md

-# Aligned Scores and Performances (ASAP) dataset
+# (n)ASAP: the (note-)Aligned Scores And Performances dataset

+(n)ASAP is a dataset of aligned musical scores and performances:

+It contains data and annotations in the following domains:
+- Musical scores (both MIDI and MusicXML)
+- Performances (performance MIDI and audio)
-ASAP is a dataset of aligned musical scores (both MIDI and MusicXML) and performances (audio and MIDI), all with downbeat, beat, time signature, and key signature annotations.
+- Performance downbeat, beat, time signature, and key signature annotations.
+- MIDI score beat and downbeat annotations that align to the performance beat and downbeat annotations (= beat alignments).
+- MusicXML score to performance note alignments that align score notes (identified by added note IDs in the musicXML file) to performed notes (= note alignments).

+#### Dataset Uses:

+With the variety of annotations and alignments available (n)ASAP is suitable for several MIR tasks.
+The following is a incomplete list to help you navigate the dataset contents:

+- Audio to MIDI transcription (aligned MIDI and audio: see Maestro data)
+- Audio or MIDI beat/downbeat tracking, key and time signature estimation (ASAP annotations per file: see annotations.json and *_annotations.txt files)
+- MIDI to Score transcription (beat-based ASAP annotations: see annotations.json and *_annotations.txt files.
+Or note-based (n)ASAP annotations: see note_alignment.tsv file)
+- Performance generation or analysis ((n)ASAP annotations: see note_alignment.tsv file)

 This repository contains all of the annotations, as well as all of the MIDI and MusicXML files.
 To get the audio files, follow the instructions below.

 #### Getting the Audio:
 The audio files are not distributed in this repository.
-To obtain them:
+You can obtain them from the maestro dataset:
 - Install dependencies:
   - python 3
   - librosa